huseyincavusbi/breast_cancer_supervised/README.md

     Key Findings:
         The best performing algorithm was identified based on classification reports and graphs.
         Important features associated with malignant diagnoses highlighted.
-        Detailed results and performance metrics can be found in the wisconsin_models.ipynb file in the wisconsin_classification folder
+        Detailed results and performance metrics can be found in the wisconsin_models.ipynb file.

 ### Contributing